 So is Daily Harvest Worth It?

-Personally, I think Daily Harvest is totally worth the price.
+Personally, I think Daily Harvest is totally worth the money.
 Between the convenience, amazing quality, and fair price – it seems like a no brainer to me!

 I usually only order smoothies, lattes, and chia parfaits simply because I think those have the most value to me.
 I find that the harvest bowls/soups aren’t necessarily filling for me or a fit for my diet (because they have legumes).

 Overall, I think that Daily Harvest is a great service, and love the convenience it offers me!
 As a reminder – if you want to try Daily Harvest you can use this Daily Harvest promo code : CLEANEATING to sign up and get 3 free cups!
 Click here to get all that free goodness!!